A study found “that websites with a stronger emotional impact produced a greater intent to buy.”

 For social proof to work well, your brand must truly understand your consumers’ motivations and intentions.

 For example, expert social proof may emotionally influence your consumers to take action.
-This happens when an industry influencer or well-known blogger publicly approves a product.
+This happens when an industry influencer or well-known blogger publicly approve a product.
 Those endorsements look like a basic quote or a video testimonial.

 Strive to build an emotional connection with your buyers.
 As a result, customers will feel connected with your brand and purchase more.